The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: What are the reduction onto irreps and the characteristic function?

 \section{What are the reduction onto irreps and the characteristic function?}

-If we are interested in only some particular degree of freedom of a quantum system then we do not need the full description of the state in order to infer the statistical features (expectation values, variances, correlations between two different observables, etcetera) of that degree of freedom.
-In particular suppose we are interested in the statistical properties of the set of operators $\{O_i\in\mathcal{B}(\mathcal{H})\}$.
-Closing this set under the operator product and sum yields the associative algebra generated by $\{O_i\}$, which is the set of all polynomials in $\{O_i\}$.
-We denote this associative algebra by $\text{Alg}\{O_i\}$.
-To specify all the statistical properties of the state $\rho\in\mathcal{B}(\mathcal{H})$ for the set of observables $\{O_i\}$ it is necessary and sufficient to specify all the expectation value of the state for the operators in $\text{Alg}\{O_i\}$.
-The object that contains all and only this information is called the reduction of the state to the associative Algebra, denoted $\rho |_{\text{Alg}\{O_i\}}$.

-In this section, we will show that the reduction onto the irreps and the characteristic function are simply two particular representations of the reduction of the state to the associative algebra (for the degree of freedom associated to the symmetry transformation) and that these representations are related to one another by a generalized Fourier transform.
+We have found two different characterizations of the unitary G-equivalence class of pure states, namely the characteristic function of states and the reduction onto irreps of states.
+In this section, we will show that the reduction onto irreps and the characteristic function are simply two particular representations of the reduction of the state to the associative algebra (for the degree of freedom associated to the symmetry transformation) and that these representations are related to one another by a generalized Fourier transform.
+Furthermore, we provide a list of properties of characteristic functions which will be useful in the rest of this section.

+In appendices \ref{app:distinguish} and \ref{app:charfuncs} we present more discussions about the meaning of characteristic functions of states.
+In appendix \ref{app:distinguish} we discuss about the interpretation of the absolute value of the characteristic function of state $\psi$,

+in terms of the pairwise distinguishability of states in the set $\{U(g)|\psi\rangle: g\in G\}$.
+In particular, we argue that though the function $\left|\chi_{\psi}(g)\right|$ uniquely specifies all the pairwise distinguishabilities in this set, nevertheless it cannot specify the information that can be transferred using the encoding $g\rightarrow U(g)|\psi\rangle$ and so it can not specify the asymmetry of state $\psi$.
+Also, in appendix \ref{app:charfuncs} we show that the characteristic function of a quantum state can be thought as a natural generalization of the notion of the characteristic function of a probability distribution.